 Even printers and scanners should have updated firmware.
 By neglecting basic updates, you can create cracks that are easily exploited by hackers.

 Remote workforces can create a cybersecurity threat, where staff are using their own smartphone or laptop to access the work server from remote locations.
 You could consider installing a VPN (a virtual private network) which can enhance the security of a network.

 VPNs help to create an encrypted connection over the internet, which can be helpful if your staff often use public WiFi.
 In this way, a VPN can protect computer data when your staff are online in locations such as a coffee shop or airport.

 Securing the WiFi

-The WiFi connection in your office needs to be secure, otherwise it creates an easy route for a cyber crime to take place.
+The WiFi connection in your office needs to be secure, otherwise, it creates an easy route for cybercrime to take place.
 You should ensure your WiFi is secure so that only employees can access it, and implementing a separate network for guest WiFi access.

 If you have devices that can access the network via WiFi, they should also be secured.
 The likes of building control systems and networked security cameras are highly targeted devices and should be secured effectively.

-While these may sound like obvious and simple tasks, it is important to implement them as early as possible in order to protect your business from cyber crime in 2019 and beyond.
+While these may sound like obvious and simple tasks, it is important to implement them as early as possible to protect your business from cybercrime in 2019 and beyond.